Helping a Puppy Get Over His Fear of the Kennel

 For this Omaha puppy training session we did some kennel training with 5 month-old mixed-breed puppy Scooby, helping him get over his fear of the kennel.

-The great thing about this tip to help dogs stop fearing the kennel is how easy it is.
-As long as you follow the steps and progress as the dog’s confidence builds, anyone can do it, even if you arent a professional dog trainer.
-Ive successfuly used this trick to stop dogs from fearing their crate hundreds of times.
+You just need to follow the steps and build the dog’s confidence.
+It doesn’t matter if you’re not a professional trainer.
+I’ve successfully used this trick to stop dogs from fearing their crate hundreds of times.